Akuli/odotdot/docs/builtins.md

 There are no size limits; you can add as many elements to an array as you want (as long as the array fits in the computer's memory).

+Arrays can be compared with `==`, and two arrays compare equal if and only if they are of the same length, and they have equal elements in the same order.

 Attributes:
 - `array.length` is the number of elements in the array as an [Integer](#integer).